Setting Up Reverse Charge Notice

 Enabling Notice Display

-To control the display of the reverse charge notice, you create a new checkbox field on the Invoice object.
-If this field is set
+To control the display of the reverse charge notice, you create a new field on the Invoice object that sets the intended condition.
+You can configure this field as a picklist to enable users to select the condition manually, or as a formula field with the return type

-true, the text will be printed to the invoice PDF below the standard text field
+Text to have the reverse charge notice selected automatically.
+According to this field, JustOn then prints the appropriate text to the invoice PDF below the standard text field

 Text 3 (for details, see PDF Contents).